Last updated on May 1, 2023.

 I’m a fairly normal person in my late 20s with a normal corporate job.
 I have a degree in public health/nutrition that I in no way use professionally, and I live in Raleigh, NC with my dog and two cats.

 I started this blog in college after being diagnosed with ulcerative colitis (a chronic autoimmune digestive disease), and it mainly functioned as an outlet for my rants and ramblings about nutrition and gut health as I navigated my rocky relationship with my colon.
 (We have since divorced due to irreconcilable differences.)

-I hesitate to even try to characterize what this website is now, but I think a fair assessment is that it’s a haphazard documentation of my own health experiments, as well as somewhere I can write about topics of interest in a more organized and helpful way (when I feel like it).
-And I reserve the right to rant cantankerously about things that I should probably stop getting so worked up over.
-I also reserve the right to overuse words like ‘cantankerously.’
+I hesitate to even try to characterize what this website is now, but I think a fair assessment is that it’s a haphazard documentation of my own health experiments, as well as somewhere I can write about topics of interest in a more organized and helpful way when the mood strikes.

-When I’m not sporadically shouting into the void of the internet, I like to read books that are too smart for me, play piano and guitar, and fix parts of my house that probably don’t need fixing.
+When I’m not sporadically shouting into the void of the internet, I like to read books that are too smart for me, play piano and guitar, walk in the woods, and fix parts of my house that probably don’t need fixing.

 For more on how I think about health/disease (with a decade and a half of chronic illness experience under my belt), you can check out my post About Alyssa: Background, Biases, and Philosophy on Health and Disease.